 When it comes to viral content online, B2Cs hog all the glory.
 Consumer-directed products just naturally lend themselves to engagement.
 Whether it’s food, retail, travel or another type of sexy industry, advertising stuff that the public already needs and loves is simple.

 However, that doesn’t mean B2Bs can’t score online.
 In fact, some of the funniest, most interesting digital campaigns of the past few years belong to B2B brands.
 The bottom line is that every company has access to the same content marketing tools; it’s just a matter of how they’re used.

-To illustrate the point, let’s take a look at a few B2Bs that created memorable campaigns.
+So, if you have the most quirky and creative digital marketing companies by your side you, too, can create a B2B campaign that will stay in your consumer’s mind for ages, To illustrate the point, let’s take a look at a few B2Bs that created memorable campaigns.

 Ecommerce security provider, VeriSign faced a problem.
 Customers sometimes abandoned their virtual shopping cart at checkout because of concerns over security.
 So to create some awareness and trust about its product, VeriSign made a viral video campaign around fictional character, Liberty Fillmore, a.k.a.
 The Cart Whisperer.
 His mission in life was to rescue actual, abandoned shopping carts.

 In addition to being hilarious, the videos linked to a website that Liberty designed himself.
 Incorporating this website redesign is what made all the difference.
 Visitors could watch all of the videos, submit their own photos, and even read Liberty’s poetry.
 They could also learn about his sponsors.
 Along with blowing up online and getting mentions across the blogosphere, traffic to the site eventually sustained itself without new videos.